 For an up and coming or already bustling city, parking is almost universally a nightmare.
 With a constant inflow of people seeking a future there, tourists, and business expansions, it becomes even more of a necessity to have a great parking scheme in place.
+So the question arises here why cities should care about their parking issues?

 Not having enough parking spaces in strategic locations, is more than a nuisance, it’s a huge pitfall to revenue collection, public perception and can even make a city a generally unsafe place.
 For such a seemingly innocuous problem, it can be a very delicate balance to maintain.
 Here’s why cities should care about their parking issues!

-Safety: Illegal parking is a leading cause of road-related accidents across the world.
+Illegal parking is a leading cause of road-related accidents across the world.
 And when a city does not offer enough parking spaces in a well organized and easily accessible manner, the people start taking shortcuts that can create a very unsafe environment.
 The key to safe parking is prioritizing.
 When a thriving business region receives the same amount of parking land as remote outskirts, it becomes a problem.
 Equal parking across the board is not the answer to this issue.

 A system that alerts a driver to free parking spaces without the hassle of hunting them down, can greatly add to the value of the spot, which means increased monetization.
 It can also increase the revenue generated by businesses in busy areas.
 When you can’t find parking around a hot new restaurant, most people will be forced to drive away.
 Making parking more accessible increases customer satisfaction, which always increases revenue.

-Tourism: For any large city, whether it has a vibrant history or a brilliant new age culture, tourism is incredibly important.
+For any large city, whether it has a vibrant history or a brilliant new age culture, tourism is incredibly important.
 And there are few things that can deal a blow to that the way over congestion does.
 Not having enough parking makes for an unfriendly and in general more unsafe city.
 An integrated policy that both suggests tourist spots while also finding parking around them, could completely change the tourism game for a city.
 Apart from being an indispensable source of revenue for a city, tourism is also very important for how the city is presented on a global platform.

 When parking spaces are mismanaged, a whole host of problems crop up.
 The land is an incredibly valuable resource that is fast disappearing in cities.
 A lot of prime lands are being allocated to parking, while in some other areas, parking just doesn’t meet the demands the population has.
 The issue isn’t that cities lack parking space, it’s that it’s inefficiently located.
-If parking space was allocated based on proximity to major business centres, or residential areas, instead of a uniform citywide distribution, that would change.
+If parking space was allocated based on proximity to major business centers, or residential areas, instead of a uniform citywide distribution, that would change.
 An intelligent integrated parking system is the future of smart cities.